Today’s the day!

 You’ve been waiting a long time for today so let’s make the most of it!
 Here’s what you need to know.

-Your journey at Northland College begins when you arrive to campus on Saturday or Sunday, August 27–28.
-(The Office of Residential Life will contact you in advance and request you select a move-in day and time.)
+Your journey at Northland College begins when you arrive to campus on Saturday or Sunday, August 26–27.
+(Student Affairs staff will contact you in advance via email with your assigned move-in day and time.)
 After checking in at the Ponzio Campus Center, you’ll move in and get settled in your residence hall.
 Students participating in an optional Outdoor Orientation trip and/or students required to move in earlier for Athletics will receive information separately.
+(Commuter students will also be assigned a check-in time this weekend to obtain their ID card, orientation materials, and other important information.)

 For the remainder of the weekend, you’ll meet other students on your floor and learn more about your new community with the help of your resident assistant (RA).
 Don’t worry—the dining hall will be open for meals, and your RA will make sure you know where to go and how everything works!

 The August Welcome Experience (AWE) is your introduction to life at Northland College.
-It happens after the optional Outdoor Orientation and is required of all first-time students coming to Northland College, whether you live on-campus or are a local student commuting.
-(Transfer students will receive information separately about their orientation schedule.)
+It happens after the optional Outdoor Orientation and is required of all first-time students (and transfer students with less than 24 credits) coming to Northland College, whether you live on-campus or are a local student commuting.
+(Transfer students with 24 or more credits will receive information separately about their orientation schedule.)

-Your AWE week begins bright and early Monday morning at 7 a.m. when you’ll meet your assigned group and AWE leader outside on the Campus Mall.
+Your AWE week begins Monday morning at 9 a.m. when you’ll meet your assigned group and AWE leader outside the Ponzio Campus Center on the Campus Mall.
 Your AWE leader will go through the schedule with you, and from there, your week begins!

 During this week, you’ll be introduced to Northland’s many student resources and staff who are here to help you be successful—both inside and outside the classroom.
 You’ll also get to experience adventures with student leaders from Outdoor Pursuits, a part of the Northland’s Sigurd Olson Environmental Institute.
 Don’t worry—these outings are meant for everyone and are designed to introduce you to our outdoors while making sure you’re able to build a strong foundation for your sense of belonging here.